-The NBER is accepting applications for a one-year post-doctoral fellowship program on long-term fiscal policy.
-This fellowship program, subject to funding from the Peter G. Peterson Foundation, will enable up to two outstanding early-career economists to visit the NBER’s Cambridge office for one year of intensive research.
-Applications from researchers who are just completing their PhD, as well as from junior faculty members who may be able to combine this fellowship with an early career leave, are welcome.
+The National Bureau of Economic Research (NBER), with generous support from the Peter G. Peterson Foundation, is accepting applications for a one-year post-doctoral fellowship.
+This fellowship is designed for early-career economists to conduct intensive research on topics related to long-term fiscal policy, including taxation, entitlement programs, and government borrowing.
+Applications are welcome from those completing their PhDs as well as junior faculty members seeking to combine this fellowship with early career leave.
 The subject matter of research may be any aspect of long-term fiscal policy, including but not limited to:

 - Analysis of how the level of government debt affects economic growth and of the feedback loops between the debt-to-GDP ratio and the growth rate of spending and taxes.